keploy/community-blog/cm5nigjjv000f09mhhu8z50cl.md

 2. **Integration Testing:**

-[Integration testing](https://keploy.io/blog/community/all-about-system-integration-testing-in-software-testing) is a process of testing how different components or modules of a system work together to ensure they interact correctly.
+[<mark>Integration testing </mark>](https://keploy.io/blog/community/all-about-system-integration-testing-in-software-testing) <mark>i</mark>s a process of testing how different components or modules of a system work together to ensure they interact correctly.
 Integration Testing  is also the most expensive testing method.

 ## **Advantages of White Box Testing**